cirosantilli/linux-cheat/net/README.md

     http://www.google.com -> 173.194.34.34

-Before before using an address such as `www.google.com`, any program such as a browser must first resolve the hostname `www.google.com` into an IP. by asking that from a server.
+Before before using an address such as `www.google.com`, any program such as a browser must first resolve the hostname `www.google.com` into an IP by asking that from a server.

 Linux systems usually offer `man resolver` C library interface, which any program can use to resolve DNS names.
 The resolver library may cache results across applications that have already been resolved.

-###dns on wan
+###DNS on wan

-On the internet, hostnames are resolved to IPs by DNS servers.
+On the Internet, hostnames are resolved to IPs by DNS servers.

 You must pay to reserve hostnames so they can be resolved to the IP of your choice.

 TODO how to DNS servers find out all the hostnames in the world?

-##dns on lan
+##DNS on LAN

 DNS can also be done for local networks:

     computer2 -> 192.168.0.3

-in which case the DNS server normally resides on the router.
+In which case the DNS server normally resides on the router.

 Clients computers on the network are informed that it is a DNS server via DHCP.

-On your lan, people can use the host name to communicate between computers
+On your LAN, people can use the host name to communicate between computers

 For example, John is running an apache server on the usual port 80.
 He has hostname `john`.

-Mary is on the same netowk.
-Therefore, she can refer to john simply as john.
+Mary is on the same network.
+Therefore, she can refer to `john` simply as `john`.
 For example:

     ping john
     firefox john